 Residence Life is strongly committed to offering identity-based housing.

-Residence Life has established identity-based housing to support the members of our community who have been historically under-represented in this country and on this campus, and to counter oppression.
+Residence Life and Housing facilitates the continuation of many identity-based housing communities started by students.
+These residential spaces give support to members of our community with social identities that have been historically marginalized in this country, and strive to counter systemic oppression.
 This arises from our commitment to fostering diverse, socially just, and inclusive communities.

 We recognize that our society--through its laws, institutional structures, and customs--has privileged some social groups while systematically disadvantaging and disenfranchising others.
 Even as we struggle to end these practices, we recognize that day-to-day life for members of these disadvantaged groups can be hurtful and exhausting.